didemolcer/information-quality-assessment/README.md

 It contains all textual features used for this study (textual features.csv).

-In addition, used query files are saved in <code>data/query</code> subdirectory and content vectorization are saved in <code>data/content vectorization</code> subdirectory.
+In addition, used query files are saved in <code>data/query</code> subdirectory and content vectorization that is produced using code (construct percentage of terms.py) are saved in <code>data/content vectorization</code> subdirectory.
 There are 9 files for each because each feature set was constructed to include the top 70 to 630 terms, with an increment of 70.